kumar-sandeep/school-management/README.md

 ## Welcome to My Page

 A simple windows GUI application which helps any school management to record details of its teachers, classes and its students.
-The details can only be seen by the registered admins.
+The data saved in application is secured and can only be seen by the registered admins.

 ## Please click on "View on GitHub" button above to access project files on the gitHub website.